-Like wading in shallow water, we have a country full of shallow people.
-They watch “the news” and believe that it’s all lies because the orange-skinned what’s-his-face says so.
-As a woman whose husband was a television news reporter for more than 40 years, I’d like to point out that not ONCE in his entire career did my husband haul his tired ass out of bed every morning before the sun rose so he could get up and fabricate lies.
+They watch “the news” and believe it’s all lies because an orange-skinned bloke says so.
+As a woman whose husband was a television news reporter for more than 40 years, I’d like to point out that not ONCE in his entire career did my husband haul his tired ass out of bed at all hours of the day and night so he could get up to fabricate lies for the public.

-Nor was he ever told to tell lies.
-He was occasionally asked to omit something when it happened to involve a sponsor, but he didn’t do it even when asked.
+Garry was never told to tell lies.
+He was occasionally asked to omit something, but he didn’t do it even when asked.
 Garry tells the truth and so did his colleagues.

 Reporters are not liars.
-They work their asses off trying to spread the truth to you dunderheads who are too shallow to listen.
+They work their asses off trying to spread the truth to the dunderheads who too foolish to listen.

 The news is as true as the people who research and write it can possibly make it.
-Do they make occasional mistakes?
+Do they make mistakes?
 Yes, but they correct themselves and apologize.
 They don’t erase the truth about a president.
-They couldn’t do that even if they wanted to.
+Only another pathological liar, like our so-called president, could do that.

-The news IS the truth and if you are too shallow to believe reality, you are going to live with something you like even less than what you think you are already living.
-We are on a razor-thin edge between what we used to think of as freedom and a real dictatorship.
-If we haven’t already crossed over that line.
-I’m not sure we haven’t.
+The news IS the truth.
+If you are don’t believe reality, you are going to live with something worse, if you aren’t already.
+We are on a razor-thin edge between what we used to think was freedom and a plutocracy or oligarchy — if we haven’t already crossed that line.
 Time will tell us soon enough.

 Shallow people are stupid.
 I don’t mean they have a “low IQ.”
-I mean they are too shallow, lazy, selfish, and foolish to learn the truth.
+I mean they are too limited, lazy, selfish, and foolish to find out the truth.
 It’s so much easier to believe bullshit, isn’t it?
-You don’t have to read anything.
-You don’t need to do any research.
-You don’t really need to know anything.
-You can just roll along, believing whatever some idiot tells you.
-That’s how we got where we are and that’s how we keep rolling down that hill until we are one of those shithole countries Trump was talking about.
+You don’t have to read.
+You don’t need to research.
+You don’t need to know anything.

 You’ve heard it all your life.
 You hear it at ball games.
 You hear it at every political rally, regardless of which party is telling you how great they are.
 Hell, we got an overdose of it during the 4th of July celebrations.